ruthlee/frankenpoems/README.md

 In order to spread Frankenbot's genius throughout the world, I made a package with exactly one use case: to run Frankenbot's `write_poem()` command.
 So you, too, can experience the grandeur of Frankenbot's poetic vision.

 ## Installation
 Enter `pip3 install frankenpoem` in your command line and it should work.
-Or try `pip install frankenpoem`.
+Or try `pip install frankenpoem` if you're sure that it will install to your Python 3 interpreter.
 Make sure you're grabbing the latest version, which is 7.0.0 (...because it took me six tries to get the actual package working and I couldn't be bothered with TestPyPi).
 If needed, you can specify installing this version by inputting `pip3 install frankenpoem==7.0.0` but just pip installing should install the latest version........

 If you have trouble installing, it may be an issue with installing some of the package dependencies (this happened when I tested on a Windows machine running Ubuntu because pip couldn't install the pandas package successfully).
 Below is a list of dependent packages to help you debug, if needed:
 - [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html): this should already be installed if you have the anaconda distribution installed.